miguelinux314/experiment-notebook/docs/_sources/cluster_setup.rst.txt

 Multi-computer processing is only supported in `enb` in platforms where `ray` is available and working, to the best of our knowledge only Linux and MacOS.
 This feature is known not to work on Windows and disabled by default on that platform.

+.. note:: Using parallelization with `ray` with a one-computer cluster (the computer invoking your experiment script) is recommended when you have many dataset elements and/or tasks, which involve little processing per row.

 First installation
 ------------------